kdelwat/PersonalSite/content/_index.md

 # Home

-Hello, world!

-I'm a bioinformatics student at the University of New South Wales, Sydney.
+I'm Cadel, a bioinformatics student at the University of New South Wales, Sydney.

 I love building [projects](/projects) and solving problems with technology.